kristus123/bloggy/content/cv/about-me/185_engineering.md

 - Testing out different patterns and principles in theory and in production and understanding their pros and cons
 - Working in large systems
-- Digging for golden nuggets of wisdom for a long time
-- Going deep into what it means to write *"good"* code
+- Researching vigorously into what it means to write *"good"* code
-- planning and prioritizing
+- a good eye for planning and prioritizing

-Time is a resource, and the goal is to be able to spend as little time on something with as little friction as possible.
+The biggest excitement I have had in this field is when I learn something that changes my beliefs and ideas about software.